 Eurovision 2026 Semi-Final 1 vs 2: Who's In Which & the Qualifier Shape

-TL;DR: Vienna's semi-final draw (January 12, 2026) split 30 competing countries across two very different fields.
-Semi-Final 1 on May 12 is top-heavy — four near-locks (Finland, Greece, Israel, Sweden) and a brutal bubble fight in the middle.
-Semi-Final 2 on May 14 is deeper and more balanced — three locks (Denmark, Ukraine, Australia) but seven more entries priced above 70% to qualify.
-Compare live qualifier odds across 12 bookmakers →
+TL;DR: Vienna's semi-final draw split 30 competing countries across two very different fields, and the April 2 running order sharpened the betting picture.
+Semi-Final 1 on May 12 is top-heavy — four near-locks (Finland, Greece, Sweden, Israel) and a narrow bubble around Portugal, Estonia, Poland and Belgium.
+Semi-Final 2 on May 14 is deeper — three near-locks (Denmark, Australia, Ukraine), six more entries above 75%, and Albania now sitting on the 10th-place market line.
+Compare live qualifier odds →

 Eurovision 2026 Semi-Final Dates & Format